 VOLUNTEER YOUR TIME, FILL YOUR HEART

-SWCC has volunteer programs
+SWCC has volunteer programs in the following areas:

 Prior experience is not necessary, although may be preferred.
 A sense of responsibility and dedication to the cause is essential.
-We request all volunteers be willing to commit to at least a 6-month timeframe with a minimum of 4 hours of service a week.
+We request all volunteers be willing to commit to at least a 6-month timeframe with a minimum of 5 hours of service a week.
 A driver's license and your own transportation is a must.

 Please note that your volunteer work will mostly be outdoors.
 You will need to work in all weather conditions, hot or cold, wet or dry.
 Rattlesnakes, scorpions, spiders, ticks and the like are often encountered.
-All prospective animal care and education volunteers will be required to attend an orientation class prior to volunteering.
-Only a few volunteers are needed at a time, so attending a class does not necessarily mean that you will be accepted.

 Attendance at one of our public tours is a pre-requisite to submitting a volunteer application.